Murrumba Downs railway station

 Murrumba Downs railway station is located on the Redcliffe Peninsula railway line in Queensland, Australia.
-It serves the suburb of Murrumba Downs in the Moreton Bay Region opening on 4 October 2016.
+It serves the suburb of Murrumba Downs in the City of Moreton Bay opening on 4 October 2016.

 Services

 Murrumba Downs is served by trains operating from Kippa-Ring to Roma Street and Springfield Central.
 Some afternoon weekday services continue to Ipswich.

 Services by platform

 Transport links

-Thompsons Bus Service operates one route via Murrumba Downs station:
+Thompsons Bus Service operates one bus route via Murrumba Downs station: